dzsofa/pallida-exam-basics/java.md

 ###  What is the difference between a function and a method?
 [2p]
 #### Your answer:
-Functions are independent from classes, whereas methods are associated with classes
+Functions are independent from classes (can be defined outside a class), whereas methods are associated with classes

 ### What is the constructor?
 When it is used?
 [2p]
 #### Your answer: